The World

 Success and promotion may be elusive through lack of progress, causing money problems.

-Yes through successful completion.
+Yes, through successful completion.

-Indeterminate as success will come but it may take longer than expected.
+Indeterminate as success will come, but it may take longer than expected.
 You may give up or become disillusioned.

 Reading the Card

-The achievement means you have achieved strength in a particular area and are ready to make further plans from a stable foundation.
+This milestone means you have built strength in a particular area and are ready to make further plans from a stable foundation.
+You may choose to build upon what you already have, or you are free to decide on a completely new direction.

-You are also free to choose a completely new direction.
-The world card often means success but it can also mean change following success such as travel or moving on in career.
+The World often means success, but it can also signify the change that follows success, such as travel or moving on in your career.

-The reversal
+The Reversal

 Card Design Process